maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 - [_define.sass][]
 - [_head.html.haml][]

-Once you choose your fonts it's good practice to also define fallback font stacks.
+Once you choose your fonts it's good practice to also define fallback fonts.
+Together your chosen font and its fallbacks are a font stack.

 #### Font Stacks

-The reason we use font stacks in the first place, i.e. a listing of several different fonts, is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.
+In essence a font stack is a listing of several different fonts, and the reason we define a font stack is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.
 For example:

     Arial, "Helvetica Neue", Helvetica, sans-serif

 If your device does not have the first font in the stack, Arial, your browser will look for the second one and so forth until the very last one: which is a generic font and the most broadly available across different operating systems.
-The fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used: at least that is the goal.
+All the fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used (at least that is the goal).

 #### Font Services